 Presa Canario requires early socialization and obedience training in some situations, the Presa can be aggressive toward other dogs and suspicious of strangers.
 Socialize your Presa Canario puppy from a young age of 7 weeks.
 Expose your new dog of any age to as many other dogs and people as possible, making all of these experiences positive ones involving play and dog treats.

 Presa Canario puppy price

-The cost to buy a Presa Canario varies greatly and depends on many factors such as the breeders’ location, reputation, litter size, the lineage of the puppy, breed popularity, training, socialization efforts, breed lines and much more.
-Review how much Presa Canario puppies for sale sell for below.
+The cost to buy a Presa Canario varies greatly.
+It depends on many factors such as the breeders’ location, reputation and litter size, the lineage of the puppy, breed popularity, training, socialization efforts, breed lines and much more.
+Review how much your puppies for sale sell for below.

 The current median price for all Presa Canarios sold is $1,200.00.
 You should budget anywhere from $3,500 upwards to $7,500 or even more for a Presa Canario with top breed lines and a superior pedigree.
 The average cost for all Presa Canarios sold is $1,300.

 Suppose you are a confident dog owner and are looking for an active, intelligent and protective dog to keep you accompany.
 In that case, the American Staffordshire Terrier temperament may suit you perfectly.

 If you’re seriously considering adopting an American Staffordshire terrier, you should know all this.